vladimyr/twtxt/README.md

 ### Pre-built Binaries

 __NOTE:__ Please don't use the pre-built binaries until [Issue #250](https://github.com/jointwt/twtxt/issues/250) is resolved.
-          Plese build from source or use the [Docker Images](https://hub.docker.com/jointwt).
+          Please build from source or use the [Docker Images](https://hub.docker.com/jointwt).
           Thank you. 🙇‍♂️

 As a first point, please try to use one of the pre-built binaries that are available on the [Releases](https://github.com/jointwt/twtxt/releases) page.

 ### Using Homebrew